The History of

 The club coach, George Laramie, couldn't join the team in Los Angeles, California.
 Jack White took his place.
 However, the team faced a problem; they didn't have enough money to cover the cost of the trip and their stay in a hotel.
 Jack White wanted his team to take advantage of the opportunity to compete in an out-of-state tournament.
 So, he decided to take $200 from his savings to support the team and cover the costs of a $22 round-trip Greyhound bus ticket and hotel bookings.
 Larry Anderson's car carried three players, and Jack chose Ross Thurston as the team's delegate during the tournament.
 On their way to Los Angeles, the team stopped in Las Vegas, a small town with a general store and a motel.
 They boarded the bus to Los Angeles, excited to compete against other Deaf clubs (White, 1997).

 Despite the setback of losing four of its top players to the Los Angeles Club for the Deaf, the UACD team showed resilience.
-They defeated the Utah team in the first game and went on to win the next two, earning the consolation title.
-The tournament secretary, Art Kruger, maintained his word and gave UACD $350 from the tournament cash.
+Their victory over the Utah team in the first game set the tone for their subsequent wins.
+They went on to win the next two, earning the consolation title.
+The tournament secretary, Art Kruger, kept his word and gave UACD $350 in tournament cash.
 Jack received $200 of the sum, with the remaining $150 going to the UACD Treasury (White, 1997).

 In 1947, Oakland, California, hosted the FAAD basketball tournament.
 The UACD team, under the guidance of coach Jack, showcased their prowess.
 They won the consolation bracket, triumphing over Hollywood 46-44 and San Francisco 32-15.
-Despite not clinching the championship, UACD's performance was commendable.
-They also secured the bid to host the 1948 tournament in Salt Lake City on February 27 and 28, a testament to their potential for future success (White, 1997).
+Despite not clinching the championship, UACD's performance was commendable, securing the bid to host the 1948 tournament in Salt Lake City on February 27 and 28.
+This victory is a testament to their potential for future success (White, 1997).

 Despite the setback of losing four of its top players to the Los Angeles Club for the Deaf, the UACD team showed resilience.
-They defeated the Utah team in the first game and went on to win the next two, earning the consolation title.
-The tournament secretary, Art Kruger, maintained his word and gave UACD $350 from the tournament cash.
+Their victory over the Utah team in the first game set the tone for their subsequent wins.
+They went on to win the next two, earning the consolation title.
+The tournament secretary, Art Kruger, kept his word and gave UACD $350 in tournament cash.
 Jack received $200 of the sum, with the remaining $150 going to the UACD Treasury (White, 1997).

 In 1947, Oakland, California, hosted the FAAD basketball tournament.
 The UACD team, under the guidance of coach Jack, showcased their prowess.
 They won the consolation bracket, triumphing over Hollywood 46-44 and San Francisco 32-15.
-Despite not clinching the championship, UACD's performance was commendable.
-They also secured the bid to host the 1948 tournament in Salt Lake City on February 27 and 28, a testament to their potential for future success (White, 1997).
+Despite not clinching the championship, UACD's performance was commendable, securing the bid to host the 1948 tournament in Salt Lake City on February 27 and 28.
+This victory is a testament to their potential for future success (White, 1997).

 Ross Thurston was appointed chairman of the 1948 FAAD competition in Salt Lake City, Utah.
 He then formed a committee, which included Larry Anderson (secretary and program), John "Jack" F. White (entertainment), Rodney Walker (treasurer), Eugene Plumby (trophies), George L. Laramie (reservations), Earl P. Smith (concessions), Joseph Burnett (entertainment for the Ogden Division), and Earl Rogerson (entertainment for the Ogden Division).
 Verl W. Thorup (chairman), Catherine J. Morgan, and Gladys Hind were also members of the UACD Board of Trustees.
 Deseret Gymnasium, located at 37 College Place, hosted the tournament.
-The committee paid $200 to book the gymnasium for two nights.
-In addition, they sold a lot of raffle tickets and held several parties and dinners to raise funds for the tournament.
+The committee, demonstrating their dedication and resourcefulness, paid $200 to book the gymnasium for two nights.
+In addition, they sold many raffle tickets and organized several parties and dinners to raise funds for the tournament.
 These events took place on the plaza where the large water fountain stands today, between State and Main Streets and South and North Temple Streets, behind the Joseph Smith Memorial Building, and near the current Church Office Building (White, 1997; Gary L. Leavitt, personal communication, 1995; Walker, 2006).

 In 1957, the Utah Athletics Club of the Deaf (UACD) departed from the FAAD region and joined the newly established Northwest Athletic Association of the Deaf (NWAAD).
 The players were responsible for arranging their own transportation, hotel accommodations, and meals.
 In 1957, the team traveled to various locations, including California, Idaho, Oregon, Washington, and Canada (White, 1997).

-The Utah Athletics Club of the Deaf team at the Northwest Athletic Association of the Deaf Tournament, pose with trophies in Philadelphia, Penn in 1964.
+The Utah Athletics Club of the Deaf basketball team at the Northwest Athletic Association of the Deaf Tournament, pose with trophies in Philadelphia, Penn, in 1964.
 Kneeling L-R: R. Per·kins, E. Bell, B. Harvey, R. Cochran, Standing, L-R:

 L. Curtis, E. Pzybyla, N. Williams, R. Bonnell, J. Christensen, J. Murray, John F. White (asst. coach/manager)

-1964 UCAD Basketball Team.
+The The Utah Athletics Club of the Deaf basketball team in 1964.
 District champs of Northern Athletic Association, pose with trophies: front from left, Roy Cochran, Roy Milborn, Carl Obson, middle: Bruce Harvey, Ronald Perkins, Leon Curtis, coach: Ed Bell, John White, manager: back, Norman Williams, Robert Bonnell, Jay Christensen, Eric Przybyla, and John Murray.
-The UAD Bulletin, February 1964
+Source: The UAD Bulletin, February 1964

 The Incorporation of the Utah Athletic Club of the Deaf into the Utah State Laws

-In 1970, the Utah Athletic Club of the Deaf was incorporated under Utah law.
-It is now affiliated with several regional and national organizations and actively promotes numerous Deaf sports in Utah.
-The UACD sports program eventually added softball, volleyball, flag football, golf, and skiing/snowboarding.
+Under Utah law, the Utah Athletic Club of the Deaf was incorporated in 1970.
+It currently maintains affiliations with various regional and national organizations and actively promotes several Deaf sports in Utah.
+The UACD sports program has expanded to include softball, volleyball, flag football, golf, and skiing/snowboarding.

 Presidential Awards Given